Top of main content

 There are 2 main types of fund:

-• a passive fund or index fund simply follows or tracks a given market or index.
+• A passive fund or index fund simply follows or tracks a given market or index.
 As there is no active involvement from the fund manager, passive funds generally charge less in fees

 Funds vary in risk from 'cautious' funds at the lower-risk end of the scale to 'adventurous' at the higher-risk end.
 The longer you're planning to invest for, the more adventurous a fund you may want to consider, as you'll have more time to recover from any periods of poor performance.
 The sooner you're likely to cash in your investment, the less time you'll have to recover from any dips so you may want to choose more conservative funds.